jondot/awesome-react-native/README.md

 * [react-native-draggable-calendar ★21](https://github.com/SmallStoneSK/react-native-draggable-calendar) - A calendar component supporting dragging.
 * [react-native-ichart ★20](https://github.com/AdonRain/react-native-ichart) - ichart for react-native
 * [react-native-comparison-slider ★20](https://github.com/charlot567/react-native-comparison-slider) - A simple component to display two image in comparison with a slide-over feature.
+* [react-native-simple-card-view ★20](https://github.com/talut/react-native-simple-card-view) - Easiest way to adding a card view on your screen.
 * [react-native-timepicker ★19](https://github.com/milasevicius/react-native-timepicker) - React Native timepicker for iOS
 * [react-native-store-view ★19](https://github.com/rh389/react-native-store-view) - Wraps SKStoreProductViewController for use in react-native projects
 * [react-native-custom-checkbox ★19](https://github.com/caroaguilar/react-native-custom-checkbox) - React Native checkbox that can be customize.
 Works for both Android and iOS.